tr3buchet/gister/README.md

 ### github oauth tokens
 gister can be used with no oauth tokens, but can only create anonymous gists by specifying the `-a` or `--anonymous` flags

+all gists will fall back to anonymous posting if you don't have oauth configured for the endpoint being used

 you can manage your github oauth tokens here by visiting [applications](https://github.com/settings/applications) in your account settings